Government and Community Relations

 - Coordinating with local neighbors on issues of importance;

-- Managing Staff Offering Service, the health system's employee volunteer program;
+- Managing Staff Offering Service, UC Davis Health's employee volunteer program;

 A key component of the department's outreach success is the Staff Offering Service (SOS) Program.

-SOS is the Health System's employee volunteer program, which has provided thousands of donated hours of assistance for community and non-profit organizations since it started in 1992.
+SOS is UC Davis Health's employee volunteer program, which has provided thousands of donated hours of assistance for community and non-profit organizations since it started in 1992.

 The program is guided by team leads, who identify opportunities for health system employees to give back to the communities that the health system serves.
-Organizations such as Meals on Wheels, Ronald McDonald House Charities, Sacramento Food Bank and Family Services, Soil Born Farms and WEAVE are just a few of the organizations employees have worked with.
+Organizations such as Make-A-Wish Foundation, Ronald McDonald House Charities, Sacramento Food Bank and Family Services, St. Johns for Real Change, Women's Empowerment, and Salvation Army are just a few of the organizations where employees have volunteered their time.

-There is not a required time committment to be involved in the SOS program.
-Health System faculty, students and staff interested in joining the SOS program can call the main office at (916) 734-5441 or e-mail firstname.lastname@example.org.
+There is not a required time commitment to be involved in the SOS program.
+UC Davis Health faculty, students and staff interested in joining the SOS program can call the main office at 916-734-5441 or e-mail HSemail@example.com.